The Open Directory Project (ODP) aka the DMOZ online directory will no longer be available from March 14, 2017.

 Following an argument about the ‘GNU’ part of the index and the spirit of free software, Gnuhoo was changed to NewHoo to compete with Yahoo!, which faced criticism for its power in the online space and the level of difficulty for sites to be listed.
 Now it was Yahoo!’s turn to object to the use of the name.

-When Netscape Communications Corporation acquired NewHoo, they changed the name to Open Directory Project.
-Back then the Open Directory Project had about 100,000 listings with contributions from about 4,500 editors.
+When Netscape Communications Corporation acquired NewHoo, the name changed to Open Directory Project.
+Back then the Open Directory Project had about 100,000 listings with contributions from nearly 4,500 editors.

 The name changed for the last time to DMOZ when the Open Directory Project followed the destiny of Netscape acquired by AOL.
 The listings were then above one million.